bockp/Edge-Detection-project/edge3_ostertag.md

 Canny Edge Detector implemented with WebGL 2 can handle the processing of pictures up to 2048x1679 pixels before a crash of the navigator.
 My implementation handles uint8 and float32 images.
 Visually, it is more sensible to details than the CPU and ImageJ functions, even with high threshold values, which results in the detection of high quality contours.

 The execution time is smaller than the one for the CPU implementation, and roughly the same as ImageJ's functions, meaning that it is a successfull adaptation from ImageJ's java implementation to WebGL.
 It allows a user to process images as efficiently but directly using the navigator.
 However, these functions were benchmarked using a powerfull CPU and GPU, so the performance will be lower using for example a laptop or a smartphone.

+Moreover, with the WebGL implementation, the CPU sends data to the GPU, which adds some time.

+WebGL2.0 is based on OpenGLES3.0 which supports vertex and fragment shader, better suited for 3D graphic applications.
+CUDA, OpenCL, WebCL and OpenGLES3.1 Compute Shader might be better optimized for our application (source : khronos.org, nvidia.com).

 [^GIB2011]: Gibara T. Canny Edge Detector plugin for ImageJ image processor.